gdeep141/flashcards-console-app/csa/databases.md

 What two databases are NoSQL?
 DynamoDB and DocumentDB

-This "database" is a key value store suitable for large objects Amazon S3
+This database is a key value store suitable for large objects Amazon S3